ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 There are two important lessons to be extracted from the success of Aharon and the misfortune of Moshe.
-The first is the importance of marrying into, and surrounding oneself by, a righteous family. [טוב לצדיק טוב לשכנו]{dir="rtl"}: people are influenced by their families and environment.
+The first is the importance of marrying into, and surrounding oneself by, a righteous family. [טוב לצדיק טוב לשכנו]: people are influenced by their families and environment.
 Look no further than the story of Zimri and Kozbi: Pinchas recognized the danger of a union between Jew and Midianite and took action to stamp it out, whereas Moshe - himself married to a Midianite -